qc-design/plaquette/docs/dev/new_backend.rst

     device = Device("clifford")
     device.run(circuit)

 The :class:`.Device` object maintains a backend object under the hood.
-Although plaquette comes with built-in backends and it is also extensible with new backends which can be developed and integrated into plaquette via the following
+While plaquette comes with built-in backends, it is also extensible and new backends can be developed and integrated into plaquette.

-steps:
+A new backend can be created via the following steps:

 1. Create a new backend class (we suggest naming the backend class such that it has ``Backend`` as a suffix in its name);
 2. Implement the set of required (and in addition the optional) backend methods and properties (as detailed below);